One place our friend was keen to show us was Palamutbükü. ‘You’ll love it,’ he said. ‘It’s perfect.’

 It was November and Datça was deserted and beautiful.
 Just about everywhere we visited was closed up for the winter months, but we didn’t mind as we were there to chill out for a few days and enjoy the solitude.

-One place our friend was keen to show us was Palamutbükü.
-‘You’ll love it,’ he said.
-‘It’s perfect.’
-Off we went along the winding roads and rubble tracks on the peninsula, and eventually we arrived at a golden, shingle beach.
-The sea was a cold, clear blue and all that broke the expanse of open water was a lonely islet sitting just offshore.
-Our memory of this place is that, apart from a large wooden stand (remarkably, it was open for business – serving instant coffees) there was nothing else along this little stretch of shore in Palamutbükü.
+Our memory of this place is that, apart from a large wooden stand (remarkably, it was open for business – serving both instant & Turkish coffee) there was nothing else along this little stretch of shore in Palamutbükü.

 8 years later, again in November, we stayed with friends in the lovely village of Yazıköy which we soon discovered was just inland from its nearest stretch of beach, Palamutbükü.

 Timber frames, complete with ‘Wireless Internet’ signs nailed into posts, a short row of low-rise, beachside restaurants, one 2-storey hotel and a few wooden chalets set in their own grounds were the clues that told us Palamutbükü is definitely on the Turkish beach lovers’ radar during the summer months.

 All along the Turkish coastline, large sections of previously undeveloped land have given way to holiday resorts, villas and apartments, so we were expecting much the same fate for Palamutbükü.

 The almond and olive harvest is still a feature of village life and the ancient, Hellenistic ruins of Knidos – albeit more accessible after substantial road improvements – still stand lonely, exposed and windswept – and are the more beautiful for it.